 Award-Winning Teacher | Acclaimed Spoken Word Poet

 Clint Smith believes we all share a story, the human story.
 It’s in the telling, he believes, that we emerge as individuals and celebrate what we have in common.
-His two TED Talks, The Danger of Silence and How to Raise a Black Son in America have been viewed more than four million times.
-Using his experience as an award-winning teacher and poet to share personal stories of justice, community, and education, his customizable art-form illuminates how we can all find the courage to create change, overcome challenges, and unite ourselves through the power of the collective voice.
+His two TED Talks, The Danger of Silence and How to Raise a Black Son in America, have been viewed more than five million times.
+Using his experience as an award-winning teacher, writer, and poet to share personal stories of justice, community, and education, his customizable art-form illuminates how we can all find the courage to create change, overcome challenges, and unite ourselves through the power of the collective voice.

 Clint is a 2014 National Poetry Slam champion, an Individual World Poetry Slam Finalist, a Cave Canem Fellow, a Callaloo Fellow, and has served as a cultural ambassador for the U.S. Department of State.

-His writing has been published or is forthcoming in The New Yorker, The Guardian, Boston Review, American Poetry Review, Harvard Educational Review and elsewhere.
-He is the author of Counting Descent, which won the 2017 Literary Award for Best Poetry Book from the Black Caucus of the American Library Association and was a finalist for an NAACP Image Award.
+His writing has been published or is forthcoming in The New Yorker, The Atlantic, The New Republic, The Guardian, The American Poetry Review, and elsewhere.
+He is the author of Counting Descent, which won the 2017 Literary Award for Best Poetry Book from the Black Caucus of the American Library Association, and was a finalist for an NAACP Image Award.
 He was born and raised in New Orleans.